marysia/marysia.github.io/talks.md

 <a name="trainings"></a>
 # Trainings
-I've created, improved and delivered a variety of trainings through GoDataDriven at various clients.
-Many times, this included creating new material on demand or adjusting existing material to suit the clients needs.
-Some past clients include DSM, Ahold, bol.com, KNAW, ING.
+I've created, upgraded and delivered a variety of trainings  at various companies for GoDataDriven.
+Often this involved creating new material on demand or adjusting existing material to suit the clients' needs.
+Some past clients include DSM, Ahold, bol.com, KNAW, ING, and many others.
 Anything marked with an asterix (*) is a training I've contributed significantly to.

 * Python for Data Analysis